adnnor/magento2-installation-instructions/README.md

 - PHP FPM

 > **Note**: DO NOT modify the script until you know what you are doing.

+**You can use this script,**
+> If you need a quick setup on clean installation of Ubuntu 18.04 LTS.
+> If you hate repeatitions or tired of setup the same environment over and over again.

+**Don't use this,**
+> If you don't know the LAMP stack configuration.
+> If you are not certain about technologies/features this bash script provisions for you.
+> If you are new to LAMP stack configuration and love to learn, skip this and follow the instruction given below.

 **Your suggestions and contributions are valuable.**